zephyrproject-rtos/zephyr/boards/posix/native_posix/doc/index.rst

   be created if needed.
 The IP address configuration can be specified for each network interface instance.
   See :kconfig:option:`CONFIG_ETH_NATIVE_POSIX_SETUP_SCRIPT` option for more details.
-  The :ref:`eth-native-posix-sample` sample app provides some use examples and more information about this driver configuration.
+  The :zephyr:code-sample:`eth-native-posix` sample app provides some use examples and more information about this driver configuration.

   Note that this device can only be used with Linux hosts, and that the user